 The group experimented with pop and rock, making an interesting blend that led to the release of one of their best tracks “Sakura” back in 2012 for their album Taisetsu na Uta.

 Despite the fans’ interest in this group, Maxboys eventually disbanded in 2013 – coinciding with the end of the radio show – after releasing a total of 3 singles and a full-length album.

 Maxboys were guests on Orepara 2012.
 This was the duo’s first and last live performance before disbanding.

 Six Gravity (2012 -)

-Six Gravity are part of Tsukino Production‘s Tsukiuta series.
-The unit consists of Kousuke Toriumi, Toshiki Masuda, Yuki Kaji, Tomoaki Maeno, Yoshimasa Hosoya and KENN.
-Like most of Tsukino Production‘s units, Six Gravity have released a lot of music as group as well as in cross units.
+Six Gravity is part of Tsukino Production‘s Tsukiuta series.
+The unit consists of Kousuke Toriumi, Toshiki Masuda, Yuki Kaji, Tomoaki Maeno, Yoshimasa Hosoya, and KENN.
+Like most of Tsukino Production‘s units, Six Gravity has released a lot of music as a group as well as in cross units.

 The franchise will return with a solo CD series and its anime adaptation was renewed for a second season (date to be determined).

 Toshiki Masuda, Yuto Suzuki (leader), Takahashi Naozumi, and KENN teamed up as Marginal #4 in 2013.
 The unit made a thunderous debut with 100万回の愛革命, single that lived up to all the hype surrounding it at that time.
 The unit had an addictive pop-rock sound that easily impressed.